Want to read this page in Spanish? Click here

 There are certain disabilities that automatically qualify individuals for SSI or SSDI benefits under the Compassionate Allowances initiative.
 These encompass conditions such as adult-onset Huntington’s disease, amyotrophic lateral sclerosis (ALS), and specific types of cancer.

 Additionally, it should be noted that qualifying listings are the same for SSI and SSDI claimants.
 However, the Adult Listings of Impairments are slightly different from the Childhood Listings of Impairments, as is the definition of disability.
+This distinction can affect your eligibility requirements and the process of receiving SSI.

 How Do You Know If You Qualify for Benefits?